 So, online courses for teenagers come with a whole host of benefits, but with hundreds, if not thousands, of different providers out there, how do you find the perfect one for you?

 We’ve put together a list of some important things to consider when you’re choosing an online course.
 It’s not exhaustive, and really the best way to judge whether a course will be a good fit for you is to chat with the providers directly.
-If you’re considering an Oxford Scholastica Online course, you can book a call with Lavinia, our Deputy Director, to chat through any questions you might have.
+If you’re considering an Oxford Scholastica Online course, you can book a call with Stephanie to chat through any questions you might have.